hackjunction/JunctionApp/README.md

 # Junction Hackathon Platform

 All in one app to handle everything related to organising a hackathon.
+Shall be documented better in the future.

 ## Directory structure
 The project is set up as follows: